 Wondering the kind of diet with controlled ingredients for your pet?
 Well, the Natural Balance diet is formulated to limit the ingredients your pet consumes, thereby reducing potential allergic foods.
 Each ingredient has been examined and carefully selected to provide all the essential nutrients to bring out the best in your furry friend.

 Giving your pet the right nutrient would help keep them in health both within and without.
 The food is also recommended for its great taste and balanced nutrition.
-The food contains venison, which provides amino acids to maintain and give pets a strong muscle.
+It contains venison, which provides amino acids to maintain and give pets a strong muscle.

 Another major ingredient in the meal is the chicken meal, which serves as a major source of protein.
 Peas also supply carbohydrates, they are rich in fiber, and aid digestion and bowel movement.
 The flaxseed in the meal is an essential source of Omega 3 & 6, which helps to improve the skin health of your pet.
 The meal is grain-free, without artificial flavors and preservatives, or other allergy triggering ingredients.